savio-2-lopes/savio-2-lopes/README.md

 My name is Savio Lopes.
 I am a student Analysis and Systems Development.
 Enthusiast of technology, games, and nerdy world.
 Passionate about helping to solve problems.
 Passionate about the JavaScript stacks, web developer and Machine Learning.

+- 💜 geek, gamer, movie lover
+- 🎓 Student Analysis and Systems Development
+- 🎯 goal: be a full stack web developer focused in the frontend part

 <br>